uniprank/ngx-scrollspy/README.md

 You can use this angular service to spy scroll events from `window` or any other scrollable element.

-This library implements an service to collect observables from scroll spy directives.
-It can be used to create you own components or if you prefer use one of the following directives.
+This library implements a service to collect observables from scroll spy directives.
+It can be used to create your own components or if you prefer use one of the following directives.

 See Examples here [Example](https://uniprank.github.io/ngx-scrollspy/test-cases)